simoninireland/epyc/doc/resultset.rst

 The result set infers the ``numpy``-level types automatically as results (and pending results) are added.

-.. automethod :: ResultSet.inferType
+.. automethod :: ResultSet.inferDtype

-.. automethod :: ResultSet.inferPendingResultType
+.. automethod :: ResultSet.inferPendingResultDtype

 This behaviour can be sidestapped by explicitly setting the stypes (with care!).